sherlockhoe90/login-security-ratelimiter/README.md

 ### Task: Implement Login Functionality with Rate Limiting in Spring Boot

-**Objective**: Design a secure login system in Spring Boot using Spring Security, with a rate-limiting mechanism to _prevent brute-force_ attacks, as well as _DDOS_ attacks.
+**Objective**: Design a secure login system in Spring Boot using Spring Security and Redis, with a rate-limiting mechanism to _prevent brute-force_ attacks, as well as _DDOS_ attacks.

 1. Login Functionality: